juergen0815/sdl-multi-texture/README.md

 Description:

-	Based on sdl-render-to-texture this example uses code from previous sdl-xx-examples I've written.
+	Based on sdl-vertex-animation this example uses code from previous sdl-xx-examples I've written.

-	This example focuses on using multiple textures and applies bump mapping to a surface.
+	We use a base texture and a second one as a light map simply blending it over the base texture.

+	No shaders are used.
+Stock OGL 2.x

 	All sdl-xx-examples are written in C++11 using MinGW gcc 4.6 and are Windows only.
 I'm using Eclipse Juno as Development IDE.